What is Telecom Connectivity?

 Many homes still access their broadband connections via copper connections from the street cabinet to the home and it is this critical “last mile” connection which is the focus for the expanding broadband sector.

-How is Prysmian advancing connectivity?
+How is Prysmian advancing connectivity for telecoms?

 Supporting an expanding market will always put pressure on the supply chain, but it is critical that at this stage of accelerating roll-out, customer connections are based on high-quality and future-proof components.